telerik/ajax-docs/controls/menu/appearance-and-styling/layout-of-child-items.md

 * **Right** causes child items to appear to the right the parent item:![RadMenu Right Expansion](images/menu_rightexpansion.png)

->note By default, if the specified **ExpandDirection** would cause items to cross a screen boundary, the list of child items appears in the opposite direction from the one specified.
+>tip By default, if the specified **ExpandDirection** would cause items to cross a screen boundary, the list of child items appears in the opposite direction from the one specified.
 You can override this behavior by setting the **EnableScreenBoundaryDetection** property to **False** .
 >